socites/social-app-base/docs/deployment/apple/apple.md

 Create and download the certificate:
 1. Enter to https://developer.apple.com/account/
 2. Go to **Certificates, Identifiers & Profiles**.
+3. Click on the plus button at the right top of the panel.
-3. Select the App ID.
+4. Select the App ID.
-4. Upload the CRS file.
+5. Upload the CRS file.
-5. Download the certificate.
+6. Download the certificate.

 The name of the certificate is **'aps.cer'**
 The **push notification certificate** IS associated to the App ID.